Romano-Mancini/Learning_Arduino/README.md

 ## Licensing

-All works in this repository are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+All works in this repository (unless specified otherwise) are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

 ### You are free to: